swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 telling them how to reconstruct one file given the other.
 If we can break it down into pieces:

-1. The first line tells us that Git is using the Unix `diff` command to compare the old and new versions of the file.
+1. The first line tells us that Mercurial is using the Unix `diff` command to compare the last committed and new versions of the file.
-2. The second line tells exactly which [revisions](../../gloss.html#revision) of the file Git is comparing;
-    `df0654a` and `315bf3a` are unique computer-generated labels for those revisions.
+2. The next two lines show us the time stamps of the 2 versions of the file that are being compared.
 3. The remaining lines show us the actual differences and the lines on which they occur.
     In particular,